Thormastran/fcj-workshop-template/content/7-Feedback/_index.md

 ### Overall Evaluation

+---
 **1. Working Environment**

-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The working environment is warm and welcoming.
+Everyone at FCJ is approachable and willing to assist whenever I run into difficulties — even beyond regular working hours.
+The office setup is clean, organized, and comfortable, which helps me stay focused.
+One thing that could be improved is increasing team-building or social activities to help members connect more.

+---
 **2. Support from Mentor / Team Admin**

-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+My mentor gave very clear, thorough explanations and always encouraged me to ask questions whenever I got stuck.
+The admin team handled paperwork efficiently, shared all the materials I needed, and ensured I had a smooth working experience.
+What I appreciate the most is that my mentor encourages independent problem-solving instead of giving direct answers right away.

+---
 **3. Relevance of Work to Academic Major**

-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+My assigned tasks were closely related to what I studied at school, yet still introduced new topics I hadn’t explored before.
+This helped reinforce what I already knew while expanding my understanding through practical experience.

+---
 **4. Learning & Skill Development Opportunities**

-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+Throughout the internship, I had the chance to pick up valuable skills such as using project management tools, collaborating in a team, and communicating professionally in a workplace setting.
+My mentor also shared practical insights that helped me think more clearly about my future career path.

+---
 **5. Company Culture & Team Spirit**

-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The workplace culture is very positive: everyone treats each other respectfully and maintains a balance between professionalism and a friendly atmosphere.
+During tight deadlines, the team collaborates closely and supports one another without considering job titles.
+This made me feel truly included, even as an intern.

+---
 **6. Internship Policies / Benefits**

-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The internship provides a monthly allowance and allows flexible working hours when necessary.
+Additionally, being able to participate in internal training sessions is a major advantage.

----

-### Additional Questions
+Additional Questions

-- What did you find **most satisfying** during your internship?
+What was the most fulfilling part of your internship experience?

-- What do you think the company **should improve** for future interns?
+Which aspects do you think the company could improve for future interns?

-- If recommending to a friend, would you **suggest they intern here**?
+If a friend asked, would you recommend this place for an internship?
 Why or why not?

----

 ### Suggestions & Expectations
 - Do you have any suggestions to improve the internship experience?